MidnessX/aircast-container/README.md

-# AirConnect Container Image
+# AirCast Container

-This repository holds necessary files to build a simple container image for [AirConnect](https://github.com/philippe44/AirConnect).
+This repository holds necessary files to build a simple container image for [AirCast](https://github.com/philippe44/AirConnect).

-**Note:** The container image only runs `AirCast`. `AirUpnp` is not included.
+**Note:** The container only runs `AirCast`. `AirUpnp` is not included.